 For detailed information on how we file the LLC and do not release the member or manager information, read Form a Delaware LLC without Releasing Your Name on the Public Record.

 The only requirement for naming a Delaware LLC is that it must have one of the following three endings: LLC, L.L.C. or Limited Liability Company.
+Otherwise, simply review Delaware LLC name availability to ensure your company name is available

 A Federal Tax ID number (EIN) is typically obtained after the formation of the LLC.